Hirofumi Shiba

 • Stochastic Gradient Descent

-I am interested in the dynamical aspects of these algorithms, especially how {weak, structured} {noise, randomization} can improve statistical performance.
+I am interested in the dynamical aspects of these algorithms, especially how weak or structured randomness can improve statistical performance.

 My surname Shiba (司馬) has different kanji from the Shiba (柴) dog, although they are equally charming.